Reshaping the World: Five Development Projects in China

 The next largest investment is China’s Africa project, which has a budget of $13.8 billion.
 The footsteps of Chinese railways “going global” also reach Africa, and railways in Nairobi and Mombasa are under construction.
 This plan is part of the future transportation network in East Africa, connecting Uganda, South Sudan, Rwanda and other countries.
 The network also includes Addis Ababa, the capital city of Ethiopia.
 China will also finish the construction of a railway connecting Djibouti to Addis Ababa.
 A U.S. maritime expert regarded this project as a crucial strategic development for China, allowing it to expand its maritime power in Africa.

-The fourth largest of the development projects in China is called the Asian Train Network, with an estimated cost of $13 billion.
+The fourth-largest of the development projects in China is called the Asian Train Network, with an estimated cost of $13 billion.
 At least two projects are worthy of global attention.
-One is the Trans-Asian Railway, which expects to connect Kunming to Laos then extend to Bangkok, Kuala Lumpur and Singapore.
+One is the Trans-Asian Railway, which expects to connect Kunming to Laos then extends to Bangkok, Kuala Lumpur and Singapore.
 Other routes will connect Vietnam, Cambodia and Myanmar.
 It is expected that the entire transportation network will eventually merge together.
-The other is the 140 km high-speed railway for Indonesia, connecting the capital city of Jakarta to the third largest city, Bandung.
+The other is the 140 km high-speed railway for Indonesia, connecting the capital city of Jakarta to the third-largest city, Bandung.
 It has attracted global attention since it is the first overseas high-speed railway project to be built by China.

 There are many more large infrastructure development projects in China that are fast developing.
 Through these investments, China has shown itself to be a large, strong and friendly nation.
 China’s goal is to sustain a stable, reliable and healthy economic order, and to reshape the world for a better future.